pulumi/docs/content/blog/building-your-first-serverless-app-using-only-javascript/index.md

 how to run your app.
 Often, the work needed to configure the app can outweigh the work needed to code the app.

-Pulumi changes that, and lets you build serverless cloud applications using **only** JavaScript (or TypeScript).
-These applications can use all the features of cloud platforms like AWS, Azure or GCP - but exposed as simple JavaScript APIs on NPM.
+Pulumi changes that, and lets you create serverless cloud applications using **only** JavaScript (or TypeScript).
+These applications can use all the features of cloud platforms like Amazon Web Services (AWS), Azure or Google Cloud Platform (GCP) - but exposed as simple JavaScript APIs on NPM.

 This means that you can write code that contains logic alongside code that defines the services and infrastructure needed to run it and Pulumi